 Your motor home has a smoke detector mounted on a wall near the kitchen.
 It is battery operated.
 Test it at least once a year, or before beginning each trip.
-To test the smoke detector, press the button in the middle of detector.
-It should emit a loud piercing sound the same sound you will hear in case of emergency.
+To test the smoke detector, press the button in the middle of the detector.
+It should emit a loud piercing sound ... the same sound you will hear in case of emergency.
 If it does not make that sound, replace the batteries.

+Fire Extinguisher

-Fire Extinguisher The fire extinguisher is mounted in a bracket just inside the main entry door.
+The fire extinguisher is mounted in a bracket just inside the main entry door.
 This is a convenient location for use both inside and outside the motor home.
 Before using your motor home, familiarize yourself with the proper operation of the fire extinguisher.
 Basic instructions are found on the fire extinguisher label.
 More detailed information is in a booklet as part of your Owner's Information Packet.

-Note: Read this information and learn how to operate the fire extinguisher now .
+Note: Read this information and learn how to operate the fire extinguisher now.
 In an emergency, it is too late to read the instructions.

-Ground Fault Interrupters Certain 115-volt circuits are wired with ground fault interrupters (GFI) to prevent electrical shock.
-The receptacles protected by a GFI are the outdoor patio receptacle, all receptacles in the bathroom, and some receptacles on the passenger side of the motor home.
+Ground Fault Interrupters

+Certain 115-volt circuits are wired with ground fault interrupters (GFI) to prevent electrical shock.
+The receptacles protected by a GFI are the outdoor patio receptacle and all receptacles in the bathroom.
 If you should experience an interruption of electrical power in any of these receptacles, push the reset button on the receptacle in the bathroom.
 If the interruption in power occurs again immediately, there is a short somewhere in the circuit, and you will need to find it and fix it before using the circuit again.
-Maintenance and Storage Notes